 The Amish do not collect Social Security benefits, nor would they collect unemployment or welfare funds.
 Self sufficiency is the Amish community's answer to government aid programs.
 Section 310 of the Medicare section of the Social Security act has a sub-section that permits individuals to apply for exemption from the self-employment tax if he is a member of a religious body that is conscientiously opposed to Social Security benefits but that makes reasonable provision of taking care of their own elderly or dependent members.
 The Amish have a long history of taking care of their own members.
 They do not have retirement communities or nursing homes; in most cases, each family takes care of their own, and the Amish community gives assistance as needed.

-The PPACA does not specifically "deny special exemptions to Christians and Jews," but it is unlikely that either of those groups would qualify for the religious conscience exemption, as neither of those groups has a history of disdaining or prohibiting the use of insurance among their membership.
+The PPACA does not specifically "deny special exemptions to Christians and Jews," but it is unlikely that either of those groups would qualify for a blanket religious conscience exemption, as neither of those groups has a history of disdaining or prohibiting the use of insurance among their membership.

 The bottom line is that the health insurance mandate provision of PPACA doesn't kick in until the year 2014, and between then and now there's no telling what challenges may be launched (or accepted) regarding who might be exempt from it.

 Despite frequent mention of the term in Internet-circulated rumors, the word "Dhimmitude" does not appear in the PPACA, and it has no application to U.S. health care legislation.
-The term is a French neologism based on the Arabic word dhimmi, which literally means "protected" and has historically been used to refer to non-Muslim citizens of an Islamic state.
-Under the concept of dhimma, non-Muslims (such as Jews and Christians) were allowed the right of residence and afforded equal rights under the law in Islamic states in exchange for their payment of taxes.
+The term is a French neologism coined by adding the suffix -tude to dhimmi, an Arabic word which which literally means "protected" and has historically been used to refer to a person living in a region overrun by Muslim conquest who was accorded a protected status and allowed to retain his original faith in exchange for payment of taxes.